hrvthzslt/desktop/README.md

 # Desktop environment

 My desktop environment for linux, based on suckless tools.
-Currently Debian only.
+Currently setup is for Debian based distros only.

 ## Setup